Meet Our Team

 • Training Center Director

 Greg is Training Center Director, Curriculum Lead for the Improv program, producer, and instructor at Stomping Ground.
 He received his bachelor’s in theatre from Lehigh University and his MFA in Playwriting from Rutgers University.
-Greg has been teaching theatre arts for middle school, high school, college-age students, and adults for over 17 years and currently teaches improvisation, drama, and directs the middle school musical at Greenhill School in Dallas.
+Greg has been teaching theatre arts for middle school, high school, college-age students, and adults for almost 20 years and currently teaches improvisation, drama, and directs the middle school musical at Greenhill School in Dallas.
 In 2012, he took his first improv class at the Hideout Theatre in Austin, later moving to New York City where he completed the conservatory program at the Magnet Theater and performed on musical and non-musical house teams, Pyros & Titan.
-At Stomping Ground, Greg directed and produced My F-d Up Thanksgiving, The Midnight Vault, and THUNDERDOME.
-He currently performs in Broadway(ish), his monthly one-man improvised musical Fugue State, and as part of the improv duo, Too Shy Guys.
-He co-created the Improv for Anxiety class with Andrea Baum, LPC.
+At Stomping Ground, Greg has directed and produced My F-d Up Thanksgiving, The Midnight Vault, and THUNDERDOME.
+He regularly performs musical improv in Broadway(ish) and with Spaghetti Confetti.
+He periodically performs with the musical improv duo, Too Shy Guys, throughout the state of Texas.
+He co-created the Improv for Anxiety class with Andrea Baum, LPC and developed the curriculum for improv and musical improv at Stomping Ground.

 Stephanie Bell